Wilhelm-Lee/Compound/README.md

 ## Troubleshooting

- 1. "The script `build`/`build.sh` cannot do things right, and it just says `failed` everytime I perform the execution."
+ 1. "*The script `build`/`build.sh` cannot do things right, and it just says `failed` everytime I perform the execution.*"

     Try adding `--complain` to the command line, and you'll see the extra message.

- 2. "It kept reporting that I had passed invalid flags when I was just trying to set the `--sources`/`--flags`."
+ 2. "*It kept reporting that I had passed invalid flags when I was just trying to set the `--sources`/`--flags`.*"

     These two flags require an input with a special format.
 Take a look at this:
       ```sh